google/yapf/README.md

 >    ]
 >    ```
 >
->    This is useful for forming "logical groups" of elements in a list.
-It also
+>    This mirrors the behavior of clang-format and is useful for forming
+>    "logical groups" of elements in a list.
+It also works in function
->    works in function declarations.
+>    declarations.

 #### `EACH_DICT_ENTRY_ON_SEPARATE_LINE`